Huawei Cloud Deployment Manual

 4.1 Install kubectl¶

-kubectl is a command-line client tool for Kubernetes, which can be used to deploy applications, check and manage cluster resources, etc. Our Launcher is based on this command-line tool for deploying applications.
-Refer to the official documentation for specific installation methods:
+kubectl is a Kubernetes command-line client tool that allows you to deploy applications, check, and manage cluster resources through this command-line tool.
+Our Launcher is based on this command-line tool for application deployment.
+Specific installation methods can be found in the official documentation:

-You can also click on the cluster and find kubectl Click to View
+You can also click the cluster and find kubectl Click to View

 4.2 Configure kube config¶

-Choose whether to use the public or private network kubeconfig based on whether your operations machine can connect to the cluster's internal network.
-Determine the connection method based on the following use cases.
+Choose whether to use public or private kubeconfig depending on whether your operations machine is connected to the cluster's internal network.
+Determine the connection method based on the use cases below.

 5 Start Installation¶